 The name of Go functions accessed from C is subject to change.
-At present the name of a Go function that does not have a receiver is prefix.package.Functionname.
-The prefix is set by the '-fgo-prefix' option used when the package is compiled; if the option is not used, the default is simply go.
-To call the function from C you must set the name using the gcc asm extension.
+At present the name of a Go function that does not have a receiver is pkgpath.
+Functionname.
+The pkgpath is set by the -fgo-pkgpath option used when the package is compiled; if the option is not used, the default is go.packagename.
+To call the function from C you must set the name using the gcc \\asm\\ extension.

+'''

-extern int go_function(int) asm ("myprefix.mypackage.Function");
+extern int go_function(int) asm ("mypkgpath.Function");

+'''